sensiboi/Backtesting-a-Candelstick-Based-Trading-Strategy-in-the-Indian-Stock-Market/README.md

 The backtesting results show that the standalone candlestick-based strategy delivered negative risk-adjusted returns, with a cumulative return of –18.99% and a negative Sharpe ratio.
 Although the strategy successfully identified some short-term price movements, it failed to perform consistently across different market conditions.

 This project highlights the importance of systematic backtesting, risk analysis, and strategy validation, and demonstrates that technical patterns should be combined with additional indicators for improved trading performance.

+Check The dashboard and performance of the stock: https://performance-pulse-gui.lovable.app